-In 2016 a small number of specialist schools will maintain an early education program for pre-school children with disabilities between the ages of 2 years and 8 months and 4 years and 8 months.
-Allocations to these schools will be dependent on a resource agreement.
+In 2017 a small number of specialist schools will maintain an early education program for pre-school children v disabilities between the ages of 2 years and 8 months and 4 years and 8 months.
+Allocations to these schools will dependent on a resource agreement.

-PRINCIPAL SALARY ADJUSTMENT (REFERENCE 8)

-This item is included in the 2016 SRP for specialist schools.
+PRINCIPAL SALARY ADJUSTMENT (REFERENCE 8) This item is included in the 2017 SRP for specialist schools.
 Its continuation will be subject to review.

-LANGUAGE SUPPORT PROGRAM (REFERENCE 10)
+LANGUAGE AND LEARNING DISABILITIES SUPPORT PROGRAM (REFERENCE 10)